kogakure/website-hugo-stefanimhoff.de/source/styleguide/index.markdown

 footer: false
 ---

 This document is a guide to the mark-up styles used throughout the site.
+This is an entry section which is just so long, it can break into two or even better – three lines.
+Just in case, you know?
+How else can I see the line height in the intro paragraph?

 Sections
 --------